A cataract is a clouding of the normally transparent lens of the eye.

 Flying will not harm your eye after cataract surgery.
 You can fly three days after surgery.

-Your pupil will be small and your night vision will be poor for three days because of a medication to lower eye pressure.
+Your pupil will be small and your night vision will be poor for three days because of swelling and a medication to lower eye pressure.

 You may wear make-up on your face such as lipstick and powder immediately after surgery, but eye make-up should be avoided for three days.

 You’ve had a microscopic incision on the surface of your eye.
 When you blink, you may feel a foreign body sensation until the incision heals.
 After surgery, our patients find that using artificial tears helps to alleviate the symptoms.

 The white part of the eye (sclera) is covered by a clear layer of tissue (conjunctiva).
 When a tiny blood vessel breaks, the blood becomes trapped underneath the conjunctiva.
 Since the tissue is clear, it’s easy to see the blood.
 If this were to happen on your arm, you would have a blue or purple bruise because the skin is not transparent.
 This will not affect your vision and will gradually resolve on its own.

 This dramatic glare and blurred vision was due to inflammation and medication.
 It will be a couple of weeks till the vision will return to normal.

 Glare may be caused by many factors.
 A need for glasses is one of the most common reasons you